 In spite of Ruckman bragging about coming up with 100 new teachings, (Ruckman, Peter.
 Alexandrian Cult, Part Eight, 1981, p.
-28) he does not believe it is right for others to label this new teaching we call Ruckmanism as a cult (Ruckman, Peter.
+28) he does not believe it is right for others to label this new teaching we call Ruckmanism a cult (Ruckman, Peter.
 God is Love.
 1998 reprint, p.
 112).
-However, Ruckman does not treat others as he wants to be treated, and has even placed some KJV defenders he did not like (such as Bruce Lackey) in his fictitious “Alexandrian cult.”
+However, Ruckman does not treat others as he wants to be treated, and has even placed some KJV defenders he did not like or agree with (such as Bruce Lackey) in his fictitious “Alexandrian cult.”
 (Ruckman, Peter.
 King James Onlyism versus Scholarship Onlyism. p.
 3)

 Since such men as Hills and Burgon who Ruckman holds in fairly high regard in most of his writings did not believe the KJV or the Textus Receptus was inerrant, and by implication not the final absolute authority, they would also technically fall into Ruckman’s primary criteria for membership in his imaginary Alexandrian Cult.
 But he does not apply his Alexandrian Creed to them.
 Why this double standard?
 Could it be that he gives them a pass because they lived in an era in which when they began to write they did not “benefit” from Ruckman’s illumination?
 As to John Burgon, Sam Gipp interestingly admits: "Because he is so far in the past we Bible believers embrace him as a friend rather than an adversary."
 (The 2006 Geneva Bible: A Trojan Horse.
 2008, p.
 5)

 Ruckman in all his writing has not shown explicitly what the final authority was between the time the originals passed off the scene and the emergence of the KJV in 1611.
 Ruckman demands a final authority that “anyone can read, teach, preach, or handle.”
-Therefore, by default everyone since the era in which the originals passed off the scene until people began to believe the KJV was the absolute authority would also have to be members of the Alexandrian Cult to remain consistent.
+Therefore, by default everyone since the era in which the originals passed off the scene until people began to believe the KJV was the absolute authority would also have to be members of the Alexandrian Cult to remain consistent with Ruckman’s logic.
 It is common in foreign lands not to look upon a translation as the final authority, and many sincere believers in foreign lands who do not know English and have never even heard of the KJV, would technically fit Ruckman’s criteria for a member of this “cult.”
 Ruckman is clearly uncomfortable with the question of final authority for other languages and also for before 1611, calling those who dare ask about such matters “idiots.”
 (Ruckman, Peter.
 Bible Believers’ Bulletin Reprint #7 Strictly Personal.
 2004, p.
 243)

 1. There is no final authority but God.